believer-oss/bugsplat-mcp/README.md

 - `crashId`: The ID of the crash report
 - `file`: The name of the attachment file to retrieve

+### create-defect
+Create a new defect in a connected defect tracking system.
+- `stackKeyId`: The Stack Key ID you'd like to log as a defect
+- `notes`: Notes about the defect you'd like to log

+### add-defect-link
+Add a link between a BugSplat issue and an existing defect in a connected defect tracking system.
+- `stackKeyId`: The Stack Key ID you'd like to log as a defect
+- `notes`: Notes about the defect you'd like to log
+- `linkDefectId`: The ID of the defect you'd like to link to

+### remove-defect-link
+Remove the link between a BugSplat issue and a connected defect tracking system.
+The defect in the defect tracking system will not be deleted, but the link will be removed.
+- `stackKeyId`: The Stack Key ID you'd like to remove the defect from

 Each tool will automatically use the credentials provided in your `.env` file or the environment variables configured for the MCP server.

 ## Developing 👨‍💻